joonvena/aca-cli/README.md

 <h1 align="center"> aca-cli - CLI helper tool to deploy applications to Azure Container Apps  </h1>

 <p> This tool allows to deploy to multiple environments using one yaml definition file.
-You can find demo repository that shows the usage with Github workflows from here: [https://github.com/joonvena/aca-cli-demo](https://github.com/joonvena/aca-cli-demo) </p>
+You can find demo repository that shows the usage with Github workflows from here: <a href="https://github.com/joonvena/aca-cli-demo">https://github.com/joonvena/aca-cli-demo</a> </p>

 <h2> Example </h2>